The computational inevitability of life: self-replication under resource-bounded nested algorithmic probability: Formalization and empirical results

-So, to calculated the overall algorithmic probability of these two fixed points, we calculate the cumulative frequency over these 4 cycles.
-Thus, at level 2, the total frequency of $P4095$ consists of adding up the frequency of Programs $P4095, P2047, P4032$ from the previous step, totaling to $640+64+10 = 714$.
-For $P2048$, we add up the frequency of Programs $P1365, P1344$, totaling to $64+10 = 74$.
-The rest of the $16$ programs total to $3308$ cases that reach $P0$.
-At level 1, $P2048$ also reach the $P0$ attractor, giving the final algorithmic probability of the quines:
+Now, to calculate the overall algorithmic probability of these two fixed points, we compute the cumulative frequency across the 4 levels.
+Thus, at level 2, the total frequency of P4095 consists of adding up the frequency of programs P4095, P2047, P4032 from the previous step, totaling to $640+64+10 = 714$.
+For P2048, we add the frequencies of Programs P1365 and P1344, totaling $ 64 + 10 = $74.
+The remaining $16$ programs total $3308$ cases that reach P0.
+At level 1, P2048 also reaches the P0 attractor, giving the final algorithmic frequency of the quines as: